Emil Savundra

 Michael Marion Emil Anacletus Pierre Savundranayagam (6 July 1923 – 21 December 1976), usually known as Emil Savundra, was a Sri Lankan swindler.
-The collapse of his Fire, Auto and Marine Insurance Company left about 400,000 motorists in the United Kingdom without cover.
+The collapse of his Fire, Auto and Marine Insurance Company left about 400,000 motorists in the United Kingdom without coverage.

 As a post-war black marketeer, Savundra committed bribery and fraud on an international scale before settling in the UK to sell low-cost insurance in the fast-growing automotive market.
 By defaulting on mandatory securities, he funded a lavish lifestyle and travelled in fashionable circles.
 This attracted the attention of the press, who uncovered evidence of major fraud.
 In a TV interview with David Frost, Savundra demonstrated contempt for his defrauded customers (some of whom were in the studio audience) and denied any moral responsibility.
 The police had been investigating him, and he was soon arrested and sentenced to eight years' imprisonment.
 Released after six, Savundra died two years later as a drug addict.